Concursive/concoursesuitecrm-community/pref/cfs/tools/readme.txt

 The centric_crm_tools.jar can be used with any Java 1.4 or 1.5 application.
 You will need to have the Java Servlet-API in your classpath.

+In Centric CRM 4.1 and newer, the API can be accessed by imitating a user of the system.
+This allows for remote user-based access which enforces that user's permissions.

-In Centric CRM 4.0, a "client" will need to be configured under the Admin module to provide remote access to Centric CRM.
+In Centric CRM 4.0 and newer, a "client" will need to be configured under the Admin module to provide remote access to Centric CRM.
+The client can perform any action and is not user-specific.

 In versions prior to 4.0, the Centric CRM database needs to be modified
 manually: